Transitioning to Pio: a complete checklist for new Pio customers

 Storing products

-Activate product and order sync in Pio
+For Shopify users: Activate product and order sync

-When you are done with the storing, and you are ready to start handling orders in Pio, inform Pio so we can activate the product and order sync between your online store and Pio (this sync is deactivated by default).
+When you are done with the initial storing, and you are ready to start handling orders in Pio, inform Pio so we can activate the product and order sync between your online store and Pio (this sync is deactivated by default).
 Make sure that you have also activated Pio in your Webshipper.

 Was this article helpful?

-0 out of 0 found this helpful
+1 out of 1 found this helpful

 Articles in this section